Galen L. Stone: Personal life

+Later life and recognition

 Stone used his fortune for a number of charitable causes, many of which centered on the arts and education.
 In 1915, through the fundraising efforts of the educator Charlotte Hawkins Brown, he became aware of Palmer Memorial Institute, an African-American preparatory school in Sedalia, North Carolina.
 Stone became the institute's largest benefactor.
 As well, his philanthropic work was recognized with the creation of the Galen Stone Professor of International Trade chair at the Harvard University Institute for International Development.
 A trustee of Wellesley College from 1915 to 1925, he donated the funds to build the Galen Stone Tower at Green Hall.
 The 182 ft high tower is a focal point on the campus and houses the 32-bell carillon which is actively played by a student guild of carillonneurs for major College events as well as between and after classes.
 He was once vice-president of the trustees of the Boston Symphony Orchestra.

 Stone was honored for his philanthropy by initiation as an honorary member of Phi Mu Alpha Sinfonia fraternity in 1917 at the New England Conservatory of Music in Boston.
 The fraternity's mission reflects Stone's values by developing young men to share their talents to create harmony in the world.

 Galen Stone died of heart failure at his home in Brookline in 1926.

 A World War II Liberty ship, SS Galen L. Stone, was named in Stone's honor.

 Stone's grandson, also Galen Luther Stone, served as United States Ambassador to Cyprus.